 When supplying goods or services to a global audience, you need to offer relevant payment methods to each audience to cover consumer demand.
 In making these offerings, a merchant needs to understand which payments are most commonly used in which countries (and regions) and why.

 Naturally, this can come with added costs to cover integration and risk assessments which your payment provider should help mitigate, but the potential for an increase in revenue can make it worth it.

 When shopping online, do you prefer it if the site uses your native language and currency?
 It’s not surprising that most people do.
 So, in becoming a global merchant, you should consider optimising your customer journey by allowing consumers to shop in their native language and offering not only a preferred payment method but a local currency for them to pay in.

 The main way of facilitating this is to enable IP recognition on your site to boost conversions.

-Whilst nothing changes on your end when facilitating a cross-border service, your customer may be subject to tax and customs handling when receiving their goods – resulting in a loss in retention and loyalty – and possibly disputes (a concern for 51% of consumers).
+Whilst nothing changes on your end when facilitating a cross-border service, your customers may be subject to tax and customs handling when receiving their goods – resulting in a loss in retention and loyalty – and possibly disputes.

-Get in touch with Total Processing today to start implementing the right approach to cross-border commerce.
+So, if you’re ready to expand your business, get in touch with us today to start implementing the right approach to global cross-border e-commerce.